fooplugins/foogallery/README.txt

 == Changelog ==

-= 2.5.2 =
+= 3.0.0-beta.1 =
-* Date Updated : 28 Sept 2025
+* Date Updated : 07 Oct 2025
 * New : Added layout selector in gallery edit page.
 (MAJOR IMPROVEMENT!!)
-* New : Added more hover effect icons.
+* New : Added 6 more hover effect icons.
 * New : Added a default hover effect preset in free version.
 [//]: # fs_premium_only_begin
-* New : [Expert Plan] Added style options for tag filters.
+* New : [Expert Plan] Added 6 new style options for tag filters (including dropdowns!)
-* New : [Starter Plan] Added spotlight gallery layout.
+* New : [Starter Plan] Added new Spotlight PRO gallery layout.
+* New : [Commerce Plan] Added 4 new button styling options (block, outline, pill, pill-outline)
+* New : [Commerce Plan] Added setting to hide all ribbons for the gallery.
+* New : [Commerce Plan] Added setting to hide all buttons for the gallery.
 [//]: # fs_premium_only_end
 * Update : improvements to the gallery edit page styling.
 * Update : Updated all gallery layout defaults to use more modern look and feel.